sveltejs/sapper/site/content/docs/04-cli-api.md

 - `concurrent` (`number`): set number of concurrent builds.
 Default `8`.
 - `oninfo` (`({ message }: { message: string }) => void;`): callback
 - `onfile` (`({ file, size, status }: { file: string, size: number, status: number }) => void;`): callback
 - `entry` (`string`): Set entry point of your static site, in case it is hosted at a subdirectory.
-It takes a space separated string of entries.
+It takes a space separated string of entries, e.g. `--entry "/ /reports /marketing/2019"`.
+Sapper will crawl each of these entry points.
 You want this if you don't have links to a certain part of your app but want it statically built for whatever reason then it solves that case.
-Eg a marketing section.
 Default `/`